frnsys/port.py/README.md

 ## Writing a post

-When writing a post, you can include any arbitrary metadata by including a section demarcated by `%~` at the top of your file.
+When writing a post, you can include any arbitrary metadata using YAML front matter, i.e. by including a section demarcated by `---` at the very top of your file.

 For example:

-    %~
+    ---
     published_at: 6/17/2015 20:45
     draft: true
-    %~
+    ---

 This will be parsed and included as part of the `post` object passed to your templates (see below).